A-to-Z Guide to Investment in Short-Term Vacation Rental Properties for Beginners

 A well-managed condo association also holds adequate reserves for periodic major repairs such as exterior painting or replacing the roof.

 That takes one more thing off of your hands.
-Investigating the association and its financial records is an important part of your due diligence.
+Investigating the association and its financial records is an important part of your residential real estate due diligence.

 Rents for short-term stays are much higher than the rental rates for long-term renters.